OpenPF2/Plugin/README.md

 ## Installation

-1. Check-out the project into the `Plugins/` folder of your larger UE5 project.
+1. Check out the project into the `Plugins/` folder of your larger UE5 project.
-   Ensure that the folder into which you check-out the project is named `OpenPF2`.
+   Ensure that the folder into which you check out the project is named `OpenPF2`.
+2. Check out the https://github.com/OpenPF2/EnhancedUnrealSpecs project into `Plugins/EnhancedAutomationSpecs`.
-2. Modify the `*.uproject` file of your larger UE5 project to ensure that both the `OpenPF2` and `GameplayAbilities` plug-ins are enabled, like so:
+3. Modify the `*.uproject` file of your larger UE5 project to ensure that both the `OpenPF2` and `GameplayAbilities` plug-ins are enabled, like so:
    ```json
    "Plugins": [